n1conroy/Storycrafter/README.md

 # 📚 StoryCrafter

-An AI-powered interactive storytelling app for library patrons and kids!
+StoryCrafter AI-powered interactive storytelling app for library patrons and kids!
 Co-write a choose-your-own-adventure tale with GPT or Claude.

 ## ✨ Features
 - Pick your genre, character, and story twist